-Daylight is already failing, turning the glass-like waters to my right a majestic purple.
-Steep crags reach up to my left, and the tallest peak, still snow-streaked despite a run of dry days, is edged with orange by an invisible sunset on the far side of the island.
+Daylight is already failing, turning the glass-like waters a majestic purple.
+Steep crags reach up behind the coast, and the tallest peak, still snow-streaked despite a run of dry days, is edged with orange by an invisible sunset on the far side of the island.
 For an hour I’ve been scanning the roadside verges for trailheads, for gaps in the undergrowth, for patches of unused land behind the trees, but I still haven’t found the place I’m looking for.

 In a split-second of practiced analysis I will note that the ground is flat and smooth and free of rocks and thorns and thick foliage.
 It will be free of trash, too, and perhaps exhibit a telltale circle of scorched earth; not too fresh, but neither too old.